Cyclic Neutropenia Overview

 Cyclic neutropenia is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

-David Dale is a Hematologist Oncology provider in Seattle, Washington.
-Dr. Dale and is rated as an Elite provider by MediFind in the treatment of Cyclic Neutropenia.
-His top areas of expertise are Agranulocytosis, Chronic Familial Neutropenia, Cyclic Neutropenia, Infantile Neutropenia, and Bone Marrow Transplant.
+David Dale is a primary care provider, practicing in Internal Medicine in Seattle, Washington.
+Dr. Dale is rated as an Elite provider by MediFind in the treatment of Cyclic Neutropenia.
+His top areas of expertise are Agranulocytosis, Chronic Familial Neutropenia, Cyclic Neutropenia, and Infantile Neutropenia.
 Dr. Dale is currently accepting new patients.

 Karl Welte practices in Hannover, Germany.
-Welte and is rated as an Elite expert by MediFind in the treatment of Cyclic Neutropenia.
+Mr. Welte is rated as an Elite expert by MediFind in the treatment of Cyclic Neutropenia.
 His top areas of expertise are Agranulocytosis, Cyclic Neutropenia, Severe Congenital Neutropenia, Chronic Familial Neutropenia, and Bone Marrow Transplant.

 Maksim Klimiankou practices in Tuebingen, Germany.
-Klimiankou and is rated as an Elite expert by MediFind in the treatment of Cyclic Neutropenia.
+Mr. Klimiankou is rated as an Elite expert by MediFind in the treatment of Cyclic Neutropenia.
 His top areas of expertise are Agranulocytosis, Cyclic Neutropenia, Severe Congenital Neutropenia, and Chronic Familial Neutropenia.

 Published Date: October 01, 2018